noisesocket/spec/noise_socket.md

 **4.1.
 First handshake message**
 ---------------------------
-In the **First handshake message** client offers server a set of sub-messages, each of which corresponds to a concrete [Noise protocol](http://noiseprotocol.org/noise.html#protocol-names)
+In the **First handshake message** client offers server a set of sub-messages, identified by a string name.
+For example, [Noise protocol](http://noiseprotocol.org/noise.html#protocol-names).

 Each handshake sub-message contains following fields:
    - 1 byte length of the following string, indicating the ciphersuite/protocol used, i.e. message type
    - String indicating message type
-   - 2 bytes big-endian length of following Noise message
+   - 2 bytes big-endian length of following sub-message
-   - **Noise message**
+   - **Sub message**

-**Noise message** is received by calling **WriteMessage** on the corresponding [HandshakeState](http://noiseprotocol.org/noise.html#the-handshakestate-object)
+When using Noise, **Sub message** is received by calling **WriteMessage** on the corresponding [HandshakeState](http://noiseprotocol.org/noise.html#the-handshakestate-object)

 **4.2.
 Second handshake message**
 -------------------------
 In the **Second handshake message** server responds to client with the following structure:

 - 1 byte sub-message index server responds to
 - Handshake message